 Considering T4, all versions seem to be challenged by the size of 6 persons as indicated in Fig. 2b.
-In this tricky case, 2 persons are special compared to the other person.
+In this tricky case, only 2 persons (instead of 4) are different compared to the other persons.
 The models often respond with the incorrect person having the most outgoing instead of ingoing edges.
 Claude 1.2 is struggling over all sizes and in all iterations to name the correct Person.
 Similarly, it proposes one of the 3 persons that have one more outgoing link to the designated target person (that has the most friends) in almost every iteration.
-Both Claude 1.3 versions also have this confusion but only in around half of the cases, with a slight
+Both Claude 1.3 versions also have this confusion but only in around half of the cases, with a slight tendency of doing this error more often with increased person size.
+For Claude 2.1, this confusion does not happen for all larger sizes and for Claude 2.0 only in 2 instances.
+As shown in Fig. 2b(lower), Claude Instant 1.0 performs similar to Claude 1.2.
+Claude Instant 1.2 gives a slight performance improvement, by being more reliable and consistent and having less confusion.
+In general, we observed in Task 4, that every new version brought an improvement.
+When comparing the Instant versions to the full Claude version it is noteworthy that the Instant versions seem to adhere more strictly to the output format request.